Josh Hammer

-Josh Hammer (born February 12, 1989) is an American conservative political commentator, attorney, columnist, and legal scholar.
-He is a syndicated columnist and the opinion editor for Newsweek, where he also hosts The Josh Hammer Show.
+Joshua Benjamin Hammer (born February 12, 1989) is an American conservative political commentator, attorney, and columnist.
+He is also the author of Israel and Civilization: The Fate of the Jewish Nation and the Destiny of the West.
+He is a syndicated columnist through Creators Syndicate, senior editor-at-large for Newsweek, and host of The Josh Hammer Show, a Newsweek podcast and syndicated weekly radio show which, in October 2025, joined Salem Media Group's Salem Podcast Network and Salem News Channel.

-Education
+Early life and education

-Josh Hammer was born in Westchester County, New York to a Jewish family.
-He graduated from Duke University in 2011 with a Bachelor of Science degree in economics.
+Hammer was born in Westchester County, New York, to a Jewish family.

+Hammer graduated from Duke University in 2011 with a Bachelor of Science degree in economics.
 After graduating, he worked in antitrust research.
-He later earned his Juris Doctor from the University of Chicago Law School in 2016.
+He later earned his J.D. degree from the University of Chicago Law School in 2016.
 In law school, he was active in the Federalist Society and the Edmund Burke Society.
 He has also been a fellow with the Claremont Institute and the James Wilson Institute.